-Generate the SecureDrop Application GPG Key¶
+Generate the SecureDrop Submission Key¶

-When a document or message is submitted to SecureDrop by a source, it is automatically encrypted with the SecureDrop Application GPG Key.
+When a document or message is submitted to SecureDrop by a source, it is automatically encrypted with the SecureDrop Submission Key.
 The private part of this key is only stored on the Secure Viewing Station which is never connected to the Internet.
 SecureDrop submissions can only be decrypted and read on the Secure Viewing Station.

-We will now generate the SecureDrop Application GPG Key on the Secure Viewing Station.
+We will now generate the SecureDrop Submission Key.

 Create the key¶

-When it says Please select what kind of key you want, choose (1) RSA and RSA (default).
+When it says Please select what kind of key you want, choose “(1) RSA and RSA (default)”.

 When it asks What keysize do you want?, type

-- For Email address, leave the field blank and press Enter
+- Email address: leave this field blank

-[Your Organization's Name] SecureDrop Application GPG Key
+[Your Organization's Name] SecureDrop Submission Key

-- Wait for your GPG key to finish generating
+Wait for the key to finish generating.

-the key to the Transfer Device as
+- Save the key to the Transfer Device as

 SecureDrop.asc, and make sure you change the file type from “PGP keys” to “Armored PGP keys” which can be switched at the bottom of the Save window.
 Click the ‘Export’ button after switching to armored keys.

 This is the public key only.